chivondo/aws-bootcamp-cruddur-2023/journal/week10.md

 CloudFormation can be written in JSON or YAML.
 We will use YAML for our project.

+### Security
+#### AWS
+* Compliance standard and is available in the region you need to perate in.
+* Use AWS SCP to restrict actions like creation, deletion and modification of production Cloudformation Templates/Resource etc
+* AWS CloudTrail is enabled & monitored to trigger alerts for malicious activities, for example change to production Environment
+* Use AWS Audit Manger, IAM Access Analyzer, etc
+#### CLient side

+* Access control  -roles
+* Security of the Cloudformation - Configuration access
+* Security int he Cloudformation - Code Security Best Practices - SCA, SAST, Secret Scanner, DAST implemented in the CI/CD pipeline
+* Security of the CloudFormation entry points e.g - private access points using AWS Private Link, etc
+* Only use Trusted source control for sending changes to CFN.
+* Develop process for continously verifying if there is a change or any compromise the known state of a CI/CD pipeline.

 Create a cfn folder in our repo and start with the `template.yaml`.
 Is good idea to have the templates in your project.

 MultiLayer architecture : Web tier ; Applications Tier; Database Tier